Bithoa/Simmerpop/README.md

 ## Support
-For questions regarding or help running the Simmerpop simulation, or to report a bug or unexpected behavior, please contact Yuta A. Takagi at <yutaatakagi@gmail.com>.
+For questions regarding or help running the Simmerpop simulation, or to report a bug or unexpected behavior, please contact Yuta A. Takagi at <yutaatakagi@gmail.com> and Diep H. Nguyen at <dhng@mit.edu>.

 For questions about using the Simmerpop simulation in your own research, please contact Dr. Aaron D. Goldman at <agoldman@oberlin.edu>.

 ## Contributing
 Anyone is welcome to download, use, and modify the Simmerpop repository to their liking.

-If you have created useful or interesting modifications, and would like to contribute them to the distribution version of Simmerpop, please contact Yuta A. Takagi at <yutaatakagi@gmail.com>.
+If you have created useful or interesting modifications, and would like to contribute them to the distribution version of Simmerpop, please contact Yuta A. Takagi at <yutaatakagi@gmail.com> and Diep H. Nguyen at <dhng@mit.edu>.

 Simmerpop was developed on Unix based systems, we would appreciate any assistance with testing on Windows systems.